razor-network/docs-v2/docs/delegation/reset-lock.md

 title: Reset Lock
 ---

-## Reset lock needs to be done in following scenarios:
+### Reset lock needs to be done in following scenarios:

 1. Consider user had unstaked in `T` epoch.
 After unstake, user sRAZOR tokens are locked in Stake Manager contract.
 2. User needs to Initiate withdraw after epoch `T + 1` and before `T + 6`.
 3. But user didn't the initiated withdraw in `T + 1` and `T + 6` window, then user needs to reset unstake lock.

    _Note_ : _Penalty will be charged to user while reseting unstake lock_.

-## Metamask Setup {#metamask-setup}

-1. Click on `Connect Wallet` on the official Razor Network client <https://razorscan.io/>.
-2. Switch to the Skale Testnet Network and connect Metamask wallet.
-3. Click on the `+` icon to add the RAZOR contract address.
-4. Alternatively, contract addresses and network details can be found [here](/docs/incentivised-testnet/deployment-details) if you would like to verify the addresses manually.

-## Reset Lock on Razorscan {#reset-lock-on-razorscan}

 ### Step 1 {#step-1}